kapteyn-astro/kapteyn/SPHINX/allsky.rst

   * One starts with a self-made header which ensures a complete coverage of the sky by stretching the values of the ``CDELT``'s.
-  * Then an object from class :class:`wcsgrat.Graticule` is created with explicit limits for the world coordinates in both directions.
+  * Then an object from class :class:`maputils.Annotatedimage.Graticule` is created with explicit limits for the world coordinates in both directions.
   * For these plots we don't have intersections of the graticule with an enclosing rectangle so we cannot plot standard labels for the coordinates.
-    Instead we use method :meth:`wcsgrat.Graticule.setinsidelabels` to plot labels inside the plot.
+    Instead we use method :meth:`wcsgrat.Graticule.Insidelabels` to plot labels inside the plot.
 Usually these labels are unformatted.